 "One of the things that GDPR introduces is that you are responsible for the data and all the time that is being used and who you send it to.
 So part of the process has been not only doing an internal audit ourselves, but also having to audit each of our providers."

 Sunlight uses AWS to run its infrastructure, SendGrid for its emails and a number of other companies for its analytics.
-All of these have to process Sunlight's data in an appropriate manner and capable of fulfilling any relevant data subject rights such as deleting or moving personal data.
+All of these have to process Sunlight's data in an appropriate manner and be capable of fulfilling any relevant data subject rights such as deleting or moving personal data.

 Lagrange believes the process will easier when an official GDPR certification is available.